Palming coins and confusing crowds

 16. The Coin Matrix

-This mesmerizing trick involves arranging four coins in a square formation and making them seemingly teleport from one corner to another using sleight-of-hand techniques.
+This trick involves arranging four coins in a square formation and making them seemingly teleport from one corner to another using sleight-of-hand techniques.

 17. The Coin Through Table